Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Abstract

 \section{Abstract}

-Text-to-image (TTI) diffusion models have achieved remarkable visual quality, yet they have been repeatedly shown to exhibit social biases across sensitive attributes such as gender, race and age.
-To mitigate these biases, existing approaches frequently depend on curated prompt datasets - either manually constructed or generated with large language models (LLMs) - as part of their training and/or evaluation procedures.
-Beside the curation cost, this also risks overlooking \textit{unanticipated, less obvious} prompts that trigger biased generation, even in models that have undergone debiasing.
-In this work, we introduce \textit{\methodname\ (\methodabbr)}, a framework that automatically generates prompts that aim to maximize the presence of biases in the resulting images. \methodabbr\ comprises two components: (1) an LLM instructed to produce attribute-neutral prompts and (2) attribute classifiers acting on the TTI's internal representations that steer the decoding process of the LLM toward regions of the prompt space that amplify the image attributes of interest.
-We conduct extensive experiments on Stable Diffusion 1.5 and a state-of-the-art debiased model and discover an array of subtle and previously undocumented biases that severely deteriorate fairness metrics.
-Crucially, the discovered prompts are interpretable, i.e they may be entered by a typical user, quantitatively improving the perplexity metric compared to a prominent hard prompt optimization counterpart.
+Text-to-image (TTI) diffusion models have achieved remarkable visual quality, yet they have been repeatedly shown to exhibit social biases across sensitive attributes such as gender and race.
+To mitigate this, existing approaches frequently depend on curated prompt datasets - either manually constructed or generated with large language models (LLMs) - as part of their training and/or evaluation procedures.
+Besides the curation cost, this also risks overlooking \textit{unanticipated, less obvious} prompts that trigger biased generation, even in models that have undergone debiasing.
+In this work, we introduce \textit{\methodname\ (\methodabbr)}, a framework that automatically generates prompts that aim to maximize the presence of biases in the generated images. \methodabbr\ comprises two components: (1) an LLM instructed to produce attribute-neutral prompts and (2) attribute classifiers acting on the TTI's internal representations that steer the decoding process of the LLM toward regions of the prompt space that amplify the image attributes of interest.
+We conduct extensive experiments on several Diffusion Models (\eg SD 1.5, SDXL, Flux) and two state-of-the-art debiased models and discover an array of natural-sounding prompts that trigger subtle and previously undocumented biases.
+Quantitatively, the produced prompts deteriorate fairness metrics, while retaining text naturalness and diversity metrics in contrast to a prominent hard prompt optimization counterpart.
 Our findings uncover TTI vulnerabilities, while \methodabbr\ expands the bias search space and can act as a new evaluation tool for bias mitigation.